unpin/nodejs2021Q4-service/README.md

-# RS School REST service with Docker
+# RS School Typeorm with Postgres

 ## Description

-The following is a step-by-step guide to using the RS School REST service with Docker.
+The following is a step-by-step guide to using the RS School REST service with Typeorm, Postgres and Docker.

 ## Prerequisites